Eruption update: On January 5, 2023, Kīlauea resumed the summit eruption within Halemaʻumaʻu crater. Read more about how to view the eruption here.

 - NO STOPPING OR PARKING ON DANIEL K. INOUYE HIGHWAY BETWEEN MILE MARKER 16 AND 31 – Hawai‘i County issued a supplemental emergency proclamation on November 28, 2022 at 9:25 p.m. stating that due to eruption activity and spectator interest creating road hazards on Daniel K. Inouye Highway (DKI), it is “prohibiting all vehicles from stopping and/or parking on Daniel K. Inouye Highway at any time between the sixteen mile marker (16MM) and the thirty-one mile marker (31 MM), except as permitted at designated parking lots.”

-- MAUNALOA ROAD AND MAUNALOA TRAIL REMAINS CLOSED FROM KĪPUKAPUAULU – The main section of Hawaiʻi Volcanoes National Park remains open.
+- MAUNALOA ROAD AND MAUNALOA TRAIL REMAIN CLOSED FROM KĪPUKAPUAULU (but see below for pedestrian access) – The main section of Hawaiʻi Volcanoes National Park remains open.
 For notices from Hawaiʻi Volcanoes National Park, click here.

 - Unit J of the Kapāpala Game Management Area is closed until further notice.
 DOFAW Hawai‘i Island Branch Manager Steve Bergfeld said, “No one should be accessing Mauna Loa at this time.
 Our sole focus is on public safety, which depends on where lava ultimately flows.”

-- On Monday, DOFAW announced the closure of the entire Mauna Loa Forest Reserve, a massive 50,000-acre area.
-In addition, Bergfeld decided to close the Kīpuka ʻĀinahou Nēnē Sanctuary, ʻĀinapō Trail and cabin, and the Kapāpala Forest Reserve.
-All areas will be closed for 90-days.
+- The entire Mauna Loa Forest Reserve, a massive 50,000-acre area, is closed to the public.
+In addition, the Kīpuka ʻĀinahou Nēnē Sanctuary, ʻĀinapō Trail and cabin, and the Kapāpala Forest Reserve, are all closed for 90-days (starting November 28, 2022).

-How to best see the Mauna Loa lava and glow
+How to best see the Mauna Loa eruption

 Mauna Loa Eruption webcams